PeernetOfficial/Cmd/API.md

-/blockchain/self/append     Append a block to the blockchain /blockchain/self/read       Read a block of the blockchain /blockchain/self/add/file   Add file to the blockchain
+/blockchain/self/append     Append a block to the blockchain /blockchain/self/read       Read a block of the blockchain /blockchain/self/add/file   Add file to the blockchain /blockchain/self/list/file  List all files stored on the blockchain
 ```

 The `/share` functions are providing high-level functionality to work with files.
 The `/blockchain` functions provide low-level functionality which is typically not needed.